MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/govern-antipatterns.md

 ### Example: Assume the cloud provider manages updates

-Members of a company's human resources (HR) department set up many Windows servers in the cloud by using infrastructure as a service (IaaS).
-They assume that the cloud provider manages updates, because on-site IT usually handles update installation.
-The HR department doesn't configure the updates because they're not aware that Azure doesn't deploy and install operating system updates by default.
+Members of a company's human resources (HR) department set up multiple Windows servers in the cloud by using infrastructure as a service (IaaS).
+They assume that the cloud provider manages updates because on-site IT usually handles update installation.
+The HR department doesn't configure the updates because they're not aware that Azure doesn't deploy and install operating system (OS) updates by default.
 As a result, the servers are noncompliant and pose a security risk.

 ### Preferred outcome: Create a readiness plan